sinashahoveisi/antd-cropper-img/projects/package/README.md

 ## What is this?

-This package is a [React] component that can show cropper modal before upload image in ant design.
+This package is a [React] component that can show [Cropperjs] modal before upload image in ant design.

 ### Table of Contents